 The IntelliJ Platform provides tools designed for static code analysis called code inspections, which help the user maintain and clean up code without actually executing it.
 Custom code inspections can be implemented as IntelliJ Platform plugins.
-Examples of the plugin approach are the IntelliJ Platform SDK code samples inspection_basics and comparing_references_inspection.
-In addition, the comparing_references_inspection code sample demonstrates implementing a unit test.
+An example of the plugin approach is the comparing_string_references_inspection code sample.

 Creating an Inspection Plugin

 The comparing_string_references_inspection code sample adds a new inspection to the Java | Probable Bugs group in the Inspections list.
 The inspection reports when the